 Kaitlyn completed her thesis examining approaches to negotiations, specifically how gender impacts the behavioral decision to negotiate face-to-face or virtually.
 Her research is guided by the ultimate goal to find a situation which could potentially minimize gender effects in negotiations and accelerate the convergence of the gender pay gap.
 In her free time, Kate has completed her 300hr yoga teaching certification, can be found actively searching for any excuse to be on a beach, or filling her camera roll with photoshoots of her cat, Callie.

-Mounica is a first-year student in the I/O Psychology PhD program.
+Mounica is a second-year student in the I/O Psychology PhD program.
 She received her master’s degree in I/O Psychology from Roosevelt University and has three years of consulting experience with public safety firm, I/O Solutions.
 Her research interests include team processes, decision-making, and occupational health.
 In her spare time, Mounica can be found traveling to new cities, avoiding laundry, and probably trying to pet your dog.